RecordOp/quickstart/README.md

 ## Sandbox Credentials

-Use any of the sandbox patient credentials found [here](https://www.recordop.com/docs/get-started/sandbox) to simulate patient EHR authorization.
+Use any of the sandbox patient credentials found in our [docs](https://www.recordop.com/docs/get-started/sandbox) to simulate patient EHR authorization.

 ## Get support